How to find your WooCommerce customer lifetime value

 Combining the lifetime value with other filters

 Since the Users Insights filters are stackable, it is very easy to apply multiple filters at once and get more specific segments of your WooCommerce customers.
-Here is an example of all the customers who have made an order in the last 30 days and have a lifetime value that is bigger than $100.
+Here is an example of all the customers who have ordered in the last 30 days and have a lifetime value greater than $100.

 filter customers by lifetime value and order date woocommerce